 Additional characteristic features include:

-- subchondral erosions (at least two central erosions affecting seperate IP joints); typical central location of the erosions produces the classic "gull wing" appearance
+- subchondral erosions (at least two central erosions affecting separate interphalangeal joints); typical central location of the erosions produces the classic "gull wing" appearance

 - joint ankylosis

 Treatment and prognosis

 Treatment is conservative unless the disease advances to joint destruction and/or contractures, which may require surgical arthrodesis, arthroplasty, or tendon repair.

 The prognosis is good with remission after several years being seen in most patients.
 The degenerative changes of course remain and are then merely those of osteoarthritis.

 Imaging differential considerations include:

 - non-erosive osteoarthritis: same distribution and degenerative changes, but without erosions

 - rheumatoid arthritis: different joint distribution, proximal joints in rheumatoid arthritis